 Top 10 Tips for Wall Framing Layout on a New Subfloor

-Larry Haun and Scott Grice share some smart tips for faster framing layout
+Follow along with framers Larry Haun and Scott Grice to learn some smart tips for faster framing layout.

 Then, measure and mark any other long walls so they’re parallel or perpendicular to that first wall.
 Once the long walls are laid out, then it’s time to mark the shorter interior walls.

 Do each step completely before you do anything else